mikunn/openapi2schema/README.md

   * Setting this option changes `x-patternProperties` to `patternProperties` to enable validation against a pattern.
 If you have `additionalProperties` set as well in the same schema, this might do a bit of juggling on that.
 Scroll down for an example.
   * this parameter goes directly to [openapi-schema-to-json-schema](https://www.npmjs.com/package/openapi-schema-to-json-schema), so check out its documentation for more info
 * `--no-responses`: include only requests in the created JSON
+* `--parameters`: include parameters in the created JSON

 ### Library